naomlk/AidRequestsSystem/README.md

 <img width="1181" height="332" alt="image" src="https://github.com/user-attachments/assets/b98c4b9d-5076-40de-9220-5a8c8ca2bf5e" />
 <img width="611" height="264" alt="image" src="https://github.com/user-attachments/assets/a643c422-0ca2-4d88-acfc-f96e9f9c78e4" />

 Version 1 (JOIN) is better because it processes all data in one single operation, making it much faster and more professional.
-Version 2 (Subquery) is inefficient because it forces the database to repeat the search 500 times—once for every family—like a slow loop.
-Using the JOIN version ensures the Yedidim system is scalable and follows engineering best practices for handling large amounts of data.**
+Version 2 (Subquery) is inefficient because it forces the database to repeat the search 500 times (once for every family) like a slow loop.
+Using the JOIN version ensures the Yedidim system is scalable and follows engineering best practices for handling large amounts of data.

 ### 2. 2026 Northern Region Service Requests